Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: Acknowledgement

 \section{Acknowledgement}

-We thank Yan Liu, Hong Lv, Sanjaye Ramgoolam, Ziqi Yan for useful discussions.
+We thank Yan Liu, Hong Lv, Sanjaye Ramgoolam, Ziqi Yan for useful discussions and also anonymous referee for useful comments on the draft.
 Y.L. also thanks Nordita, Eurostrings 2025 and Niels Bohr Institute where this work is in progress.
 Y.L. is supported by a Project Funded by the Priority Academic Program Development of Jiangsu Higher Education Institutions (PAPD) and by National Natural Science Foundation of China (NSFC) No.12305081 and the international collaboration grant between NSFC and Royal Society No.W2421035.